whitehara/kernel-patch-fedora/README.md

      ./kernel-mock.sh

-It builds rpms on your local machine, then copy results to "../results" dir.
+It builds rpms on your local machine's [mock](https://github.com/rpm-software-management/mock) environment, then copy results from the mock environment to "../results" dir.

 If you want to see detail messages and run rpmbuild commands by yourself in the mock environment,